scala/docs.scala-lang/_overviews/scala3-migration/incompat-other-changes.md

 Scala 3 cannot reduce the application of a higher-kinded abstract type member to the wildcard argument.

 For instance, the following example does not compile.
-For instance, the following example does not compile.

 ```scala
 trait Example {